What is the Privacy Act?

 Bear in mind that, once information is posted on Facebook or other social media websites, it is publicly available and the Privacy Commissioner cannot compel an agency to remove it, nor control how that information will be copied or distributed once it has been posted.

 You can also report it to the content host and ask them to remove it (for example Facebook is supposed to remove content if they believe it is a breach of their Statement of Rights and Responsibilities).

 However, it might be difficult to remove copies that have already been downloaded, or to enforce the removal from an overseas site.

 If you feel that you have suffered as a result of this breach of your privacy you could also take legal action against the person who published the photo.
 It’s best to get legal advice if you are thinking of doing this.
 More about this is on the NetSafe website.

 If sharing the image could be considered highly offensive (e.g. it is an intimate image) then you can make a complaint to the Police and to the organisation hosting the harmful content.
 Content hosts based in New Zealand must follow a complaints process when someone complains about harmful material on their site.
 This may include taking the image down.
 You will find more information about legal protections against harmful digital material on our Bullying page.

 Back to top

-My ex-boyfriend took an intimate photo of me from when we were together, and shared it online with his mates.
+My ex-partner took an intimate photo of me from when we were together, and shared it online with their mates.
 What can I do?